 Never feel shy to ask your wax technician to stop waxing in the middle of the service.
 If you feel uncomfortable asking them to stop because you don’t trust their hygiene or skills etc, just say, ‘This is too painful and I don’t think I want to continue the service.’
 It may feel awkward at the time but it is not worth having the side effects of a bad wax.

-Located between Burnaby and New Westminster.
-Providing specialised waxing services and Brazilian Waxing
+Easily accessible from Coquitlam, Burquitlam, Burnaby and Port Moody Providing specialised waxing services and Brazilian Waxing